PhD Research in High Energy Physics (Disclaimer)

 We find financial support for two to three research students per year from STFC, a similar amount of SEPnet Studentships is normally available through the PhD Grand Challenges scheme plus we can offer at least one Faculty funded bursary per year in the form of a Mayflower Scholarship, which incorporates some teaching duties.

 Recently, the University has launched a multidisciplinary institute: the SHEP group and the Astronomy (Astro) group in the School of Physics and Astronomy together with the General Relativity (GR) group in the School of Mathematics have forged closer links and come together to create the Southampton Theory, Astronomy and Gravitation (STAG) Institute.
 The latter pursues a number of initiatives and these include joint studentships, up to three of them (SHEP/Astro, SHEP/GR and Astro/GR) each year, whose features include four-year funding, joint supervision across the two groups involved plus training and research on topics at the overlap borders between their respective research interests.

 SHEP is often member of European networks of various type in the context of the European Framework Programmes, some of this offering PhD positions.
-Currently we are part of the "Elusives" network, which is a new European ITN project within Horizon 2020, the EU Framework Programme for Research and Innovation (H2020) and focuses on Neutrino and Dark Matter phenomenology and their connection (FP7-PEOPLE-2011-ITN).
-For PhD positions on this network applicants must apply to us as well as via this webpage where more information can be found, including information on current vacancies.
+Currently we are part of the "Elusives" network, which is a European ITN project within Horizon 2020, the EU Framework Programme for Research and Innovation (H2020) and focuses on Neutrino and Dark Matter phenomenology and their connections.
+For PhD positions on this network applicants must apply via this webpage where more information can be found, including information on current vacancies.

 Possibilities of 4-year PhD Studentships within the Next Generation Computational Modelling Doctoral Training Centre (NGCM DTC), co-funded by the Engineering and Physical Sciences Research Council (EPSRC) and industry, comprising a one-year taught component leading to 3 years of PhD research on a particle physics project, also exist.